 The base of this delightful soup was made using beef broth and caramelized onions and topped with croutons and melted Comté cheese.

 Today, Onion soup varies.
-In Quebec, some will make with chicken broth, while others use beef or beef and veal stocks.
-Oftentimes red wine or red ale are added to the broth as well.
+In Quebec, some will make it with chicken broth, while others use beef or beef and veal stocks.
+Oftentimes red wine or red ale is added to the broth as well.
 Some soups will have croutons, while others use a day-old baguette or crostini.
 The choice of cheese changes quite a bit, from gruyere to emmental, migneron, mozarella or cantonnier.

 There are currently 32 restaurants in Old Quebec City serving Soupe à l’Oignon.
 While there are definitely some bad bowls of French Onion soup, I’m going to focus on the really good ones.
 The ones that I crave on a regular basis.